mujamil90/medibot-testing/ReadME.md

 **This repository is presenting an idea to test voice call based medibot.
 The whole idea is using polling library Pollinator that poll/invoke any function called polling function with on given interval until a condition met.
 It can be run for infinite time if you keep condition as false.
 A polling function can be a function to invoke an endpoint i.e. API call, or reading data from GUI/Web app or connecting a DB and execute a query to fetch data.
-As we do not have any Medibot or GUI or a DB so we have using Medibot data randomly as Medication and Address and validating them with help of polling**
+As we do not have any Medibot or GUI or a DB so we have using Medibot data randomly as Medication and Address and validating them with help of polling.
+We are using soft assertion for validation so execution does not stop if any test will fail.
+When we git an inssue it can create a bug for it and also shows in console that which test case is failed**

 ### Tools and Technology used
  - Designed and Written in **Java Script**